the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Process Management.md

 At certain points during the execution of a process, the *kernel can decide to preempt the current process and restart a previously preempted process*.
 This decision is known as **process scheduling**, and is handled by code in the kernel, called the **scheduler**.
 - When the kernel selects a new process to run, we say that the kernel has **scheduled** that process.
-- After this, it preempts the current process and transfers control to the new process using a mechanism called a **context switch**,
+- After this, it preempts the current process and transfers control to the new process using a mechanism called **context switching**,
 - *Context switching* goes thus,
   - save the context of the current process,
   - restore the saved context of some previously preempted process, and